tidev/ti.crypto/documentation/cryptor.md

 arbitrary sized data.

 The Cryptor object provides access to both block ciphers and stream ciphers with the same API; however some options are available for block ciphers that do not apply to stream ciphers.
+The Android version of this module only exposes block ciphers.

 The general operation of a Cryptor is: